Wedding customs by country: France

-At more boisterous weddings, tradition involves continuing the celebration until very late at night.
+At more boisterous weddings, it is traditional to continue the celebration late into the night.
 In many regions of France, wedding rituals continue late into the night after the official ceremonies and party.
-In some regions after the reception, those invited to the wedding will gather outside the newlyweds' window and bang pots and pans; this is called a 'charivari'.
-They are then invited into the house for some more drinks in the couple's honor, after which the couple is finally allowed to be alone for their first night together as husband and wife.
+In some regions after the reception, those invited to the wedding will gather outside the newlyweds' window and bang pots and pans; this is called a "charivari".
+They are then invited into the house for some more drinks in the couple's honor, after which the couple are finally allowed to be alone for their first night together as husband and wife.